-Watkin Jones plan to demolish the warehouses on the site later this year – and the scheme is expected to be complete in April 2023.
+Watkin Jones plan to demolish the warehouses on the site later this year – and the Hove Gardens scheme is expected to be complete in April 2023.

-The Build to Rent scheme – called Hove Gardens – on Ellen Street will include 216 apartments – a mix of 31 studios, 101 one bedroom, 73 two bedroom and 11 three-bedroom apartments, providing homes for 600 people.
+Hove Gardens is located on Ellen Street.
+It will include 216 apartments – a mix of 31 studios, 101 one bedroom, 73 two bedroom and 11 three-bedroom apartments, providing homes for 600 people.
 It’s expected that at least ten apartments will be wheelchair accessible.

 Watkin Jones has confirmed that the rent costs also include Sky TV, high-speed internet and access to the on-site gym.
 The development will also have a communal area, offices, cafés and space for shops.